tom-flaherty/liquid-assets/README.md

     └── ...
 ```

-To use `cashew`, first add `cashew-deflate` to the `[dev-dependencies]` of your Cargo.toml.
+To use `liquid-assets`, first add `liquid-assets-deflate` to the `[dev-dependencies]` of your Cargo.toml.

 ```
 [build-dependencies]
-cashew-deflate = { git = "git@github.com:tom-flaherty/cashew.git", version = "0.1.0" }
+liquid-assets-deflate = { git = "git@github.com:tom-flaherty/liquid-assets.git", version = "0.1.0" }
 ```

-Next, in your `build.rs` file, implement the `cashew_deflate::Compressor` trait onto a struct.
+Next, in your `build.rs` file, implement the `liquid-assets_deflate::Compressor` trait onto a struct.
 You can probably just copy from `examples/build.rs` as examples for common compression libraries are included.

-Run the `cashew_deflate::include_assets_if_changed` function, providing:
+Run the `liquid_assets_deflate::include_assets_if_changed` function, providing these parameters:

 - The assets source directory (relative to CARGO_MANIFEST_DIR)
 - The assets binary directory (relative to CARGO_MANIFEST_DIR), which will be created.
 You may want to add this to your .gitignore